 Backing the BuildCAMPAIGN CABINET

-Nancy Parks Campaign Co-Chair
+Nancy Parks Campaign Co-Chairperson

 Nancy Parks is the former and first Executive Director of Hospice Prince Edward and was instrumental with the formation of the Hospice Prince Edward Foundation (2012) as well as the first provincial funded rural residential hospice.
 Nancy’s leadership and community involvement have included numerous non-profit and charitable organizations, locally, regionally and provincially.
 Currently, Nancy is a member of the Ontario Trillium Foundation Grant Review Team for Eastern Ontario.
 Nancy and her husband Gary own and operate Parksvue Farms and “Lilac Shores” a vacation rental property.

-Dennis Darby Campaign Co-Chair
+Dennis Darby Campaign Co-Chairperson

 Dennis Darby, P.Eng., ICD.D is a part-time County resident, having bought a fixer upper on South Bay with his wife Martha a few years ago.
 He studied Chemical Engineering and Business at McMaster, and much later (25 years or so) completed the Corporate Governance program at the Rotman School of Business at the University of Toronto.
 He worked with Procter & Gamble for almost 25 years, and is currently the President and CEO of Canadian Manufacturers and Exporters.
 He currently calls Toronto his ‘temporary’ home, with hopes that their time in the County will continue to increase, especially as the renovation and construction projects on South Bay proceed (and he can get their four children of their blended family to help).
 He is an avid woodworker, boat restorer, and knows almost enough to fix just about anything.
 He has a passion for communications/key messaging and strategic planning, which bores most of his friends.
 He joined the PECM Hospital Foundation Board in 2016, and hopes to help do his part to bring other ‘part timers’ to support the long term sustainability of our local hospital.